Rating:

 By the way, organic ingredients are produced under remarkably strict government standards, standards which restrict the use of any synthetic pesticides, herbicides, insecticides, hormones or antibiotics.

-The fifth ingredient lists guar gum, a gelling or thickening agent found in many wet pet foods.
+The fifth ingredient is guar gum, a gelling or thickening agent found in many wet pet foods.
 Refined from dehusked guar beans, guar gum can add a notable amount of dietary fiber to any product.

-We also note this food contains chelated minerals, minerals that have been chemically attached to protein.
+This food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Weruva Kobe Dog Food
+Weruva Kobe Canned Dog Food

 The Bottom Line